-The combination can measure active signals or signals captured in the E4406A memory.
-The E4406A alone or the E4406A/89601A combination can examine the signal.
-Switching between the two modes is facilitated by a quick disconnect/restart menu selection in the 89601A user interface.
+This combination can measure active signals or signals captured in PSA memory.
+Use the PSA with or without the 89601A software to examine signals to a desired degree of depth.
+Switching between the two modes of operation is facilitated by a quick disconnect/restart menu selection in the 89601A user interface.

-The 89601A software runs on a PC connected to the E4406A, via LAN or GPIB, and provides hardware control, modulation analysis, and complete results displays.
-The controls and display of the E4406A are disabled while operating with the 89601A software.
+The 89601A software runs on a PC connected to the PSA, via LAN or GPIB, and provides hardware control, modulation analysis, and complete results displays.
+While operating the combination, the PSA is controlled entirely by the 89601A software.